isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 ### Type Applications

 Clearly, Haskell's inability to directly specify types has ugly user-facing ramifications.
-The extension `-XTypeApplications` patches this glaring issue in the language.
+The extension `-XTypeApplications` (again, implied by `GHC2021`) patches this glaring issue in the language.

 `-XTypeApplications`, as its name suggests, allows us to directly apply types to expressions.
 By prefixing a type with an `@`, we can explicitly fill in type